 - Duck Breast (If you’ve got a whole duck, check out our “How to Break Down a Duck” post)

 - Mushrooms.
 We used Black Chanterelles, but others will work too.
+If using dried mushrooms, rehydrate in warm water for a few hours before use.

 - 1 Cup of the Stock of your choice.
 We used Mushroom, but Beef, Chicken, or Vegetable would all work.